lamw/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/compliance/Get-VCFComplianceStandard.md

 ## Synopsis

-Retrieves the list of all VCF compliance audit standards and versions that are supported
+Retrieves the list of all compliance audit standards and versions that are supported.

 ## Syntax